 The program, which is administered by the nonprofit organization GRID Alternatives, provides qualified low-income homeowners fixed, up-front, capacity-based rebates to help offset the cost of a solar electric system.
 Currently, the SASH program offers one incentive level of three dollars per watt.
 Eligible applicants must have a household income that is 80 percent or below the area median income, own and live in their home, receive electrical service from one of three investor owned utilities (PG&E, SCE, or SDG&E), and live in a home defined as “affordable housing” by California Public Utilities Code 2852.

 - Gap funding from GRID Alternatives to cover the entire cost of the system on behalf of the low-income participants;

 - Capping of system size at 5 kW to maximize participation while ensuring substantive savings.

 - Multilingual marketing and outreach to educate and establish trust in low-income communities;

-- Energy efficiency education and training for all participants;
+- Energy efficiency education and training for all participants; and

 Additionally, in 2014 the state allocated California Climate Investments funds (funds generated by its cap-and-trade program) for low-income solar projects through the California Department of Community Services and Development’s Low-income Weatherization Program (LIWP).
-Using a similar structure to the SASH program, this program provides up-front rebates to qualifying residents, and can be used in tandem with SASH incentives for residents who qualify for both.
-The LIWP Program, presently includes a direct incentive ($4.75/watt to $1.75/watt rebate, based on eligibility for other funding programs); gap financing provided by the program administrator; and comprehensive programming (direct energy efficiency coordination and workforce development requirements).
+Using a similar structure to the SASH program,LIWP provides up-front rebates to qualifying residents, and can be used in tandem with SASH incentives for residents who qualify for both.
+The program presently includes a direct incentive ($4.75/watt to $1.75/watt rebate, based on eligibility for other funding programs); gap financing provided by the program administrator; and comprehensive programming (direct energy efficiency coordination and workforce development requirements).